 He was Columbia's player-manager fro 1966 to 1974 before moving into the umpiring ranks with the league from 1980 to 1985.

 Mathews is the third brother in his family inducted into the Mon-Clair Hall of Fame, joining Nelson Mathews (1986) and Ralph Mathews (2003).
 Harold Mathews lives in Columbia and is retired.

 They become the second family with three members in the Mon-Clair Hall of Fame, joining Allyn Rohlfing, Ron Rohlfing and Wayne Rohlfing.

 "Tater" Karban was a seven-time All-Star selection while playing for Millstadt VFW.
-He helped lead Millstadt VFW to Valmeyer Mid-Summer Classic championships in 1972, 1977 and 1979 and his teams also won four division championships.
+He helped lead Millstadt VFW to Valmeyer Mid-Summer Classic championships in 1972, 1977 and 1979.
+His teams also won four division championships.

-Karban was a center fielder and also played infield during his 13-year career with Millstadt that stretched from 1970 to 1983.
+Karban was a center fielder and also played infield during a 13-year career with Millstadt that stretched from 1970 to 1983.
 He finished with a .311 career batting average.

 Karban lives in Belleville and works for Grey Eagle Distributors.